-Rideshare driving is a great way to get a leg-up and save some extra cash, but it is not a good place to get stuck without coverage.
+Rideshare driving is a great way to get a leg-up and make some extra cash, but it is not a good place to get stuck without coverage.

 What is rideshare insurance?